-This is a program for infants and children, through age 6, who were exposed to drugs and/or alcohol before birth, as they are considered at high risk with regard to their future development.
+A program for infants and children, through age 6, who were exposed to drugs and/or alcohol before birth, as they are considered at high risk with regards to their future development.
 It is offered through the Child Study Center at the University of Oklahoma Health Sciences Center.
-Services are offered regardless of ability to pay, but if available, insurance will be billed.
+Services will be offered regardless of ability to pay, but if available, insurance will be billed.
 Services include: